PragnyaKalvakol/GDP-I-GROUP-4/README.md

 ##### Firebase Features
 <p>Developers can create iOS, Android, and Web apps using the Google-sponsored application development platform known as Firebase.
 Tools are available from Firebase for monitoring analytics, reporting and resolving app errors, as well as developing marketing and product experiments.</p>
 <img width="375" alt="Features" src= "https://user-images.githubusercontent.com/98137201/218240393-66211b39-dfd4-4df2-b77c-c8f7d96c9c4c.png">

-##### Microsoft forms

-<p>Microsoft Forms is a simple, lightweight tool that lets you quickly create a form, collect responses in real time, and view automatic charts to visualize your data.
-You can build a form in minutes no training necessary, and respondents can fill it out on any browser without having to install a separate app.</p>

-##### Microsoft form features

-- Integration With Microsoft Stream.
-- Microsoft Forms Integration with Excel in Real-time.
-- Multi-Language Forms.
-- Mathematical Keyboard.
-- Branching in Microsoft Forms.

-##### Limitations of microsoft forms
-- 100 questions limitation.
-- Microsoft Forms does not have an update feature for submitted answers or the option to save a form for later.
-- There is a 4000-character maximum on text responses.

 ##### Microsoft Power Platform